DataDog/integrations-core/asana/README.md

 - Audit Logs: Audit logs offer a record of important events, empowering your teams to detect and minimize the impact of incidents when they occur, and scrutinize configuration edits.

 This integration collects audit logs and sends them to Datadog for analysis.
 Datadog uses the built-in logs pipeline to parse and enrich these logs, enabling effortless search and analysis.
 The integration provides insight into activities on the Asana platform through the out-of-the-box dashboards.
-Also, This integration provides out of the box detection rules.
+Also, this integration provides out of the box detection rules.

 ## Setup